 Torre Jessup

-Torre Jessup, Chief Operating OfficerChief Operating Officer
+Torre Jessup, Chief Operating OfficerChief Deputy & Deputy State Chief Information Officer

-He most recently served more than four years as commissioner of the N.C.
+Jessup also served more than four years as commissioner of the N.C.
 Division of Motor Vehicles, where he oversaw daily operations and provided strategic direction for the division’s key functions, including vehicle registration, driver license issuance, vehicle safety and emissions inspections as well as activities to halt vehicle theft and identity fraud.

 Under his leadership, NCDMV relocated its headquarters from Raleigh to Rocky Mount, made significant process improvements and expanded online services.